AI Courses for Kids: The 10 Best Online Classes Compared

 Honest take: Good for kids who want coding plus some AI exposure.
 AI is not the primary focus โ if your child specifically wants deep AI learning, a dedicated platform will cover more ground.

+Yes.
 A few programs connect K-12 students directly with university AI research.
-These are selective โ not everyone gets in โ but they provide exceptional learning experiences.
+These are selective โ not everyone gets in โ but they provide exceptional learning experiences and can strengthen college applications.

 AI4ALL